 Students who withdraw from the program will receive a grade of "W" in the module/course they were enrolled in at the time of withdrawal.
 All withdrawal grades are considered to be not completed, and negatively impact satisfactory academic progress.

-A student wishing to withdraw must complete a program withdrawal form and submit it to the Dean of Academic and Student Affairs.
+A student wishing to withdraw must complete a program withdrawal form and submit it to the Program Director.

 Dismissal